Hydraulic disc brake. photo: Wikimedia Commons

 Spin the wheel and make sure that the rotor is true.
 Even a slightly warped rotor will keep the pads from being adjusted close enough without rubbing.

 On a cable-operated brake, coarse adjustment is made with the cable, as with other brakes, but the cable should not be used to adjust pad spacing.
-The cable should be adjusted so there is no slack in the cable but the arm is rotated against its stop.
+The cable should be adjusted so it has no slack but the arm is rotated against its stop.

 Following cable adjustment, one pad may be contacting the rotor while the other has excessive spacing.
 Next, place a thin spacer such as an index card between each pad and the rotor.
 Adjust the pad spacing till the brake just begins to drag